viboverse/functional-programming-jamk/materials/16-supervisor.md

 When we use Application, we may define a couple of functions, similar to when we used Supervisor or GenServer.
 This time we only had to define a start/2 function.
 The Application behaviour also has a stop/1 callback, but it is rarely used in practice.

-Now that you have defined an application callback which starts our supervisor, we expect the ValueStorage.Registry process to be up and running as soon we start iex -S mix.
+Now that you have defined an application callback which starts our supervisor, we expect the ValueStorage.Registry process to be up and running as soon we start **iex -S mix**.
 Let's give it another try:

     iex(1)> ValueStorage.Registry.create(ValueStorage.Registry, "shopping")
     :ok
     iex(2)> ValueStorage.Registry.lookup(ValueStorage.Registry, "shopping")
     {:ok, #PID<0.88.0>}

 Let's recap what is happening.
-Whenever we invoke iex -S mix, it automatically starts our application by calling Application.start(:valuestorage), which then invokes the application callback.
+Whenever we invoke **iex -S mix**, it automatically starts our application by calling Application.start(:valuestorage), which then invokes the application callback.
 The application callback's job is to start a supervision tree.
 Right now, we only have a single supervisor, but sometimes a supervisor is also supervised, giving it a shape of a tree.
 So far, our supervisor has a single child, a ValueStorage.Registry, which is started with name ValueStorage.Registry.

 &nbsp;